-- Working away from the office must be in line with Colchester City Council's remote working policy. - Equipment and media taken off-site must not be left unattended in public places and not left in clear view in a vehicle. - Laptops must be carried as hand luggage when travelling. - Information should be protected against loss or compromise when working remotely.
+- Working away from the office must be in line with Colchester City Council's remote working policy. - Equipment and media taken off-site must not be left unattended in public places and not left in clear view in a vehicle. - Laptops must be carried as hand luggage when travelling. - Information and equipment must be protected against loss or compromise when working remotely. - Do not connect to untrusted/public networks such as cafes, hotels etc. as these are presumed to be more vulnerable to hacking.
+Thethering to a corporate mobile phone should be used in the first instance.